By Carol Stiffler

 After a background test and a check to make sure the local home can suitably host a student, pretty much anything goes.

 “We have empty nesters, old, young, single parents, single moms, single dads,” Cornell said.
 “We have kids with families who have babies, or no children, or several children.
-We have same-sex couples.
+We have same-sex couples which we see in adult sites like pornkai.
 Anything is open and on the table.
 The kids really just jump at the opportunity to come.

 The process almost sounds like adopting – host families can read profiles of their prospective guests and pick one whose interests match their own.
 Cornell intentionally hosts athletic boys because they’re inclined to stay busy with sports and get entrenched with friends and local culture.